 Diabetes damages the nerves and blood vessels in many areas of the body including the feet.
 This can mean a person’s feet do not get enough blood and oxygen, and hence wounds tend to heal more slowly and get worse faster.
 Additionally, nerve damage leads to reduced sensation, making one more prone to injury, while less likely to recognize it immediately.
 Feet require special attention and daily foot care is essential to avoid serious issues such as vascular disease and injury.

-Watch your diabetes: One can minimize the complications of diabetes by keeping the blood sugars under strict control.
-Tight blood sugar control also reduces the chances of an infection and the duration of treatment.
+One can minimize the complications of diabetes by keeping the blood sugars under strict control.
+Tight blood sugar control also reduces the chances of infection and the duration of treatment.